 If you have a history of fracture from osteoporosis or weakness from events such as surgery, opening the fridge door can be a significant (and potentially dangerous) activity.
-In this video I am going to share some opening fridge safety tips.
+In this video I share some opening fridge safety tips.
 This is particularly applicable for people concerned about vertebral compression fractures.

 Here are several opening fridge safety tips you should follow to avoid an injury or fracture.

 - Apply a bit of vegetable oil along the rubber seal to reduce the force of the magnet that holds the fridge door closed.

 - As you stand ready to open the fridge door, get into a staggered stance (like a boxer).
 Do not have your feet parallel or side-by-side.

 - Place the front foot about twelve inches to the outside of the fridge.